Ahmed-Eldalatony/centerpad.nvim/README.md

 # centerpad.nvim

+This fork is tailored for personal use from [smithbm2316/centerpad.nvim](https://github.com/smithbm2316/centerpad.nvim)

 ## Center your single lonely buffer easily!

 Are you only working on one file in your current neovim session?
 Do you have a big monitor and have to look *all the way* to the left of your screen to see your code? centerpad.nvim is here to help you easily center your code in the middle of your screen!